Execution Rocks Light: History

 This island on which this lighthouse sits is claimed to derive its name from colonial New York, when slaveowning settlers of Sands Point murdered enslaved people by chaining them to the rocks during low tide to let them drown; this tale is first recorded by Robert Caro in 1974.
 A 1964 account in The Journal of Long Island History claims that in fact, murderers were manacled with chains to staples driven into the rock at low tide.

 A more likely etymology is that the British Admiralty named them Executioner's Rocks because so many ships ran aground on the treacherous rocks.
 References to "the Execution Rocks" in the Long Island Sound pre-date the American Revolution, existing as far back as 1766.

-On March 3, 1847, the United States Congress appropriated $25,000 for creation of Execution Rocks Lighthouse.
-Designed by Alexander Parris, construction was completed in 1849, although it was not lit until 1850.
+In March 1847, the United States Congress appropriated $25,000 for the creation of Execution Rocks Lighthouse.
+Designed by Alexander Parris, construction was completed in 1849.
+It began operation in 1850.
 Over the years, it has survived both a fire and a shipwreck.

 The island is under the authority of the United States Coast Guard and is off limits to the public.
 It can be seen, however, during the Long Island Lighthouse Society's Spring Cold Coast Cruise, and from the Throgs Neck Bridge.

-A Daboll trumpet was added to Execution Rocks Light on Jan 25, 1869.
+In January 1869, a daboll trumpet was added to Execution Rocks Light.

-Before being executed for murder, serial killer Carl Panzram claimed in a posthumous autobiography that in the summer of 1920 that he raped and killed a total of ten sailors and dumped their bodies at sea near Execution Rocks Light.
+Before being executed for murder, serial killer Carl Panzram claimed in a posthumous autobiography that in the summer of 1920, he raped and killed a total of ten sailors and dumped their bodies at sea near Execution Rocks Light.

-On November 25, 1958, Execution Rocks Light was the location of a pivotal scene in the first-season episode "The Bird Guard" of the television series Naked City.
+In November 1958, Execution Rocks Light was the location of a pivotal scene in the first-season episode "The Bird Guard" of the television series Naked City.